-

 Students: You need to apply for graduation to receive your degree!

-• Commencement Program: All students who have applied for graduation (Summer 2023 - Summer 2024) and submits a Commencement RSVP by June 3 will appear in the commencement program.
+- Commencement Program: All students who have applied for graduation (Summer 2024 - Summer 2025) and submits a Commencement RSVP by TBD will appear in the commencement program.

 Commencement Checklist